02 October 2013 | Analysis | By BioSpectrum Bureau

 Singapore: Cloud technologies including Software-as-a-Service (SaaS) and Infrastructure-as-a-Service (IaaS) offerings, was valued at USD194.4 million in 2012, according to Frost & Sullivan report "Analysis of Healthcare Cloud in APAC".

-The market is expected to expand at a compound annual growth rate (CAGR) of a whopping 22.3 percent between 2012 and 2018.
 Healthcare is opening doors to cloud technologies all over the world and Asia-Pacific (APAC) is in a hurry to explore innovative solutions that support patient centric care through efficient capture and dissemination of medical and health information.

 "Healthcare providers are cognisant of the long term cost benefits of cloud solutions.
 What they are looking for now, are reliable technology partners who can address their concerns over data privacy and security," said Ms. Natasha Gulati, Connected Health Industry Analyst, Frost & Sullivan Asia-Pacific.